xp-dojo/skeleton-kotlin/README.md

 # Skeleton Kotlin App

-This repository contains an empty Gradle (Java) project as a springboard.
+This repository contains an empty Gradle (Kotlin) project as a springboard.

 ## Instructions